Impala Platinum: Management

-Controversies

-Safety record
+Safety incidents

 In 2007, two Implats employees were killed in a blast at the Clapham Shaft.

 In 2009, nine Implats employees were killed in a fall-of-ground incident at the Impala 14 Shaft at its Rustenburg mine.

 In 2012, Implats was charged with culpable homicide over the death of one of its workers five years prior.
 The charge was based on the report of a mining inspector, who claimed that mine bosses had not taken proper measures to ensure that the worker was safe when he was sent to install support bars under the overhang that collapsed on him.

 In 2016, four Implats employees were killed in a fire at the Rustenburg mine.
 Rescue teams were present, but the four had been overcome by smoke and never managed to escape.

-In 2020, the CEO of Impala Rustenburg, Mark Munroe was arrested for recalling employees too early, in violation of South Africa's Covid-19 lockdown restrictions.
+In 2020, the CEO of Impala Rustenburg, Mark Munroe was arrested for recalling employees too early, in violation of South Africa's COVID-19 lockdown restrictions.
 Munroe was later released on bail, and the charges against him were eventually dropped.
 For his decision to reopen the mines, Minister of Mineral Resources and Energy, Gwede Mantashe became the target of the National Union of Mineworkers.

 In 2021, three Implats employees were killed in a mud-rush at the Impala Rustenburg 6 Shaft, and two were hospitalized.

+In November 2023, 11 employees lost their lives in the Impala Platinum mine shaft accident when a cage carrying miners fell 200m down the shaft.
+Seventy-five were injured.